Short Height in Children

 - The child is healthy, and there's no known cause for short height (idiopathic short height)

 Can growth hormones help?
 Yes, but only in some children.
 And only if the hormones are given before the bones finish growing.
-If you're concerned about your child's height, talk with their provider to see if growth hormones might be appropriate.
+If you're concerned about your child's height, talk with their healthcare provider to see if growth hormone therapy might be appropriate.